CS 4971 - AY ‘25-‘26

 Logistics

-• Prereqs are 0) must be a BSCS major; 1) will graduate in F25 or S26; 2) C- or better in CS 3240.
+- Prereqs are 0) must be a BSCS major; 1) will graduate within the next two semesters; 2) C- or better in CS 3240.
 CS 4970 will be waived (hence the permission of instructor required to enroll).

 Staff Information